 - Optimizing greenhouse climate

-This consulting can be paired with data analytics, with suggestions for how to optimize your climate based on what your location and what you are growing.
+This consulting can be paired with data analytics, including suggestions for how to optimize your climate based on your location and what you are growing.

 Ceres’ Building Automation Systems (BAS) & Long Term Data Solutions